 National Mechanics: Philly

-22 S 3rd St btw Market and Chestnut St, Philadelphia PA
+22 S 3rd St btw Market and Chestnut Sts, Old City, Philadelphia PA

-The Place: An American pub in a former bank building in the Old City neighborhood of Philly (and Philly's known for making new things out of old things, right?).
+The Place: An American pub in a former bank building (Philly's known for making new things out of old things, right?).

 The Time: Friday July 7, 5:15pm.
 I’m here for a few days visiting a friend, another talented theater maker, of course, because who else do I have time to be friends with.
 He had a production meeting for the show he’s developing, so I had 45 minutes to myself and what better use of my time than drinking alone (if you think I should’ve gone to the Liberty Bell, keep it to yourself, k?).

 The Vibe: Holy shit this place is packed and did I mention it’s inside an old bank?
 So it’s ENORMOUS and packed.
 Philly knows how to turn up on a Friday for happy hour.
 I make my way to one of the few empty bar stools, decidedly away from a guy with a laptop because a guy coding at a bar is someone you maybe want to stay away from.
 Christmas lights, action figures and a fake dog head wearing a wig fill the back wall, along with liquor bottles.
 There is a disco ball in the middle of the high ceiling.
 Because there are so many people here, I can’t get a general sense of who’s here; seems like people from all walks of life.
 Which is the vibe I get from Philly as whole: a weird, wonderful melting pot.